Quicklist: Toilet Types and Options

 Most intelligent toilets include a touch-screen control panel or remote that allows you to change the temperature of the toilet seat, flush the toilet itself, and much more.

 The majority of intelligent toilets feature a bidet for warm-water cleansing.
-The touch-screen control also enables to you control the cleansing settings at will.
+The touch-screen control also enables you to control the cleansing settings at will.

 Finally, intelligent toilets are most often streamlined in design.
 The tank is usually hidden to create a more sophisticated look.